raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 > 1. The difference between the number of `(s` and the number of `)s` in the entire word is zero, and;
 > 2. The difference between the number of `(s` and the number of `)s` in every prefix of the word is at least zero.

-While our solution does not closely resemble the colloquial problem statement, it exactly matches one of the formal definitions of the problem.
-We'll now look at some other problems concerning Dyck languages, each time developing solutions that map to a well-understood formalism.
+While our solution does not closely resemble the colloquial problem statement, it exactly matches this formal definition of the problem, which defines a balanced word in terms of differences and prefixes.

+We'll now look at some other problems concerning Dyck languages, each time developing solutions that map to this well-understood formalism.

+---
 ## A most unusual solution

 ```typescript